creativescala/terminus/docs/src/pages/README.md

 [Fansi][fansi] may be a better choice if your only interest in styling output printed to a terminal.

-[Cue4s][cue4s] provides higher level abstractions for building UIs on the terminal.
+[Cue4s][cue4s] provides higher level abstractions for building UIs in the terminal.

 ## Further Reading

 The terminal is much more evolved than designed.
 I haven't been able to find a single document that describes all the features.
 Here are a few resources that I've found useful for piecing together how things should work:

-- Wikipedia has reasonable documentation of the [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), though it doesn't cover semantics in detail (e.g. erasing seems to move the cursor but Wikipedia doesn't describe this in all cases.)
+- Wikipedia has reasonable documentation of the [ANSI escape codes][ansi-escape-codes], though it doesn't cover semantics in detail (e.g. erasing seems to move the cursor but Wikipedia doesn't describe this in all cases.)

 - [This article](http://web.archive.org/web/20160407191115/http://homes.mpimf-heidelberg.mpg.de/~rohm/computing/mpimf/notes/terminal.html) describes a bit about cursor and application mode.